bparanj/crystal/programming/iac/docs/experiments/redis-playbook.md

 Both methods aim to streamline your Packer template by reducing redundancy and making the provisioning process more manageable and maintainable.

-The error you're encountering typically occurs when trying to use `import_playbook` within the `tasks` section of an Ansible playbook, which is not allowed.
+The error you're encountering  occurs when trying to use `import_playbook` within the `tasks` section of an Ansible playbook, which is not allowed.
 The `import_playbook` directive cannot be used as part of a task list; it's intended to be used at the playbook level, not nested inside `tasks`.

 ### Correcting the Master Playbook